ismaelbks/etlify/README.md

 )
 ```

-> For end‑to‑end tests, use VCR or WebMock around your adapter, but prefer unit‑level tests against your serialisers and model logic.
+> For end-to-end tests, use VCR or WebMock around your adapter, but prefer unit-level tests against your serialisers and model logic.

 ---

 ## Adapters included

-- `Etlify::Adapters::NullAdapter` (default; no‑op)
+- `Etlify::Adapters::NullAdapter` (default; no-op)
 - `Etlify::Adapters::HubspotAdapter` (API v3)

 ---